Monday, August 27, 2007

 (Speaking of Patrick Swayze, if anyone wants to see McKeever's impression of Swayze's dance number from Dirty Dancing, go to the Ocean Drive in Sea Isle on any Saturday afternoon for happy hour and look for a pathetic loser either dancing by him self or grinding with Sean Heenan)

 14) "Iowa pretty much sucks.
-But things could be worse, I could be LIVING IN AFRICA." --Mike Albert Frank aka "the MAF"
+But things could be worse, I could be LIVING IN AFRICA." --Mike Albert Frank

-(thanks for the support Mikey boy, have fun at Camp Bisco)
+(thanks for the support Mikey boy)

 15) "Guess what?
 Everyone still goes down to Sea Isle and acts like drunken idiots.
 It's like, 'hey guys you wanna relax with a few beers?'
 'Nah, we'd rather drink until someone pukes, then throw McStravog through a plate glass window.'
 Ahh to be 17.... ooo wait we're 24."